-Poethke and Hovestadt (2002)derived from first principles, in metapopulations with discrete-time logistic dynamics (as assumed in our individual-based model), that the optimal plastic response of 324 dispersal to local population density is a threshold function, in which there is no dispersal below a threshold, but a saturating increase beyond it.
-Fig. 2 shows that the optimal density-dependent dispersal plastic response produced by 2) obtained after 20000 generations in the GRN DDD model matches the theoretically expected optimum (RN DDD; Poethke and Hovestadt (2002)) most closely for high extinction probability (for $\epsilon = 0.05$ and 0.1) and high dispersal mortality (for $\mu = 0.1$ and 0.3).
-When there are no patch extinctions (for $\epsilon = 0$), the GRN DDD model matches this theoretically expected 330 reaction norm (Poethke and Hovestadt, 2002).
-However, the concurrence between the GRN DDD and the Poethke and Hovestadt (2002) RN DDD model only holds for those plastic response differs from the theoretical optimum likely because the individuals in the metapopulation are not exposed to a wide range of population densities, preventing optimisation (see SI Fig. S1 for a histogram of population densities that occur during the course of the simulation, since these are the conditions for which the trait can be optimized.
-Therefore, equilibrium metapopulation phase).
+The density-dependent dispersal plastic response (Fig. 2) obtained after 20000 generations in the GRN DDD model matches the theoretically expected optimum (RN DDD; Poethke and Hovestadt (2002)) most closely for high extinction probability (for ε = 0.05 and 0.1) and high dispersal mortality (for μ = 0.1 and 0.3).
+When there are no patch extinctions (for ε = 0), the GRN DDD plastic response differs from the theoretical optimum likely because the individuals in the metapopulation are not exposed to a wide range of population densities, preventing optimisation (see SI-Fig. ?? for a histogram of population densities that occur during the equilibrium metapopulation phase 2).
 Finally, low dispersal mortality ($\mu = 0.01$) also reduces optimisation.
 This is likely because the strength of selection for reduced dispersal is low since the fitness cost of a non-optimal dispersal decision is low.
-In addition to Fig. 2shows the plastic response only at those population densities that occur frequently in each scenario.
-The histograms of densities that occur during the equilibrium metapopulation phase of the simulation can be found in , the quality of optimisation in the GRN DDD model is assessed in SI Fig. S1.
+In addition to Fig. 2, the quality of optimisation in the GRN DDD model is assessed in SI Fig. S1, which also shows that the GRN DDD model is closest to the theoretical optimum under conditions of high patch extinctions and dispersal mortality.
+Our result that optimisation in the GRN DDD model is least effective under conditions of low dispersal mortality and extinction probability is consistent with those of Hovestadt et al. (2010) who show that other strategies can co-exist with the theoretically expected optimal response (Poethke and Hovestadt, 2002) in competition experiments under similar conditions of low environmental variability and low dispersal mortality.